About this section

 # Windows Explorer context menu integration {#win_explorer_context_menu}

-The program may be integrated into Windows Explorer context menu:
+The program may be integrated into the Windows Explorer context menu:

 This may be a quick and convenient way to convert single documents.